ericwrobinson/magic-pie-copy-rjs/src/pages/index.md

   title: Who?
 What?
 How?
   subtitle: "Here's the trick: Magic Pie Copywriting is really just one guy—a
     freelance copywriter from Buffalo, New York.
 But don't feel deceived!
-He usually works with a small team of marketing professionals, too.
+He usually works with a team of wildly talented marketing professionals.
     Together, they make some pretty cool stuff."
   buttonTitle: meet the team
 ---